top of page

 Examples of Democratic Legislative Proposals (118th Congress, 2023-2024)

 H.R.
-1692 Health Care Affordability Act of 2023: extends tax credits for low income taxpayers reducing the cost of health care premiums
+1692 Health Care Affordability Act of 2023 would extend tax credits for low-income taxpayers, reducing the cost of health care premiums.

-Medicare for All Act of 2023 – sponsored by more than half the Democratic Caucus and 13 committee ranking members
+The Medicare for All Act of 2023 is sponsored by more than half the Democratic Caucus and 13 ranking committee members.

-House Democratic leaders are trying to force a vote on the Women’s Health Protection Act protecting abortion access up to the point of fetal viability
+House Democratic leaders are trying to force a vote on the Women’s Health Protection Act which would protect abortion access up to the point of fetal viability.

 In July 2023, Rep. Ayanna Pressley (MA) and other House Democrats introduced the Abortion Justice Act which would require insurance coverage of abortions, improve immigrant families’ access to the procedure, and address systemic racial disparities in reproductive health.

-In July Sen. Bernie Sanders (VT) introduced major legislation designed to overhaul the primary care health care system with a focus on increasing the health care workforce and making sure everyone has access to the system.
+In July Sen. Bernie Sanders (VT) introduced major legislation designed to overhaul the primary care health care system with a focus on increasing the health care workforce and ensuring everyone has access to the system.

 CLIMATE CHANGE brought into focus